Customer Revenue Leader

 That's fixable.

-I diagnose where the system is breaking and rebuild it end-to-end (pre-sales through retention).
+I diagnose where the system needs building or breaking end-to-end (pre-sales through retention).

 End-to-End Customer Growth